I get it … COVID-19 created a whole new set of challenges for our business, and in order to be open, certain safety requirements were implemented.

 Don’t bewilder your guests with confusing or incoherent messaging.

+This is a confusing time for team members, locals and out of town guests.
+As of August 2021, many businesses are enforcing mask restrictions, yet many are not.
 Be very clear that you expect guests to wear masks – NOT because it is required by the CDC – but because it is required by you.
-Don’t hide behind the CDC but follow the guidelines if they are what your organization is following.
+Follow the guidelines if they are what your organization is following.
 If you aren’t – clearly say so.

-Tacky paper signs that are tattered and worn that tell your guests that seats aren’t being used due to COVID-19 is poor.
+Paper signs that are tattered and worn indicating unavailable seats due to COVID-19 is poor.
+Use this space creatively!

 A better way to indicate that seats are not available is by featuring food and beverage specials on those tables as a form of marketing, or by placing mascots or other fun characters in the seats as “patrons” to occupy the space to show that you are not filling them with humans for distancing.
 Be creative.
 Just removing the tables makes the space feel sparse and unwelcoming.

 As long as you have tested the app to make sure that it features your offerings in a positive light.
-It is unacceptable if you click on the QR code and it takes you to a substandard or non-operating page for menu offerings.
-There are some guests who just won’t or can’t use the QR code, and you will then need to provide a paper copy of your menu as an alternative.
+If you click on the QR code and it takes you to a substandard or non-operating page for menu offerings, this is not acceptable.
+There are also some guests who just won’t or can’t use the QR code, so you will need to provide a paper copy of your menu as an alternative.

 Speaking of expectations, in all tech applications, please make sure that you experience the process yourself.